AdiP84/Bug-Reports/README.md

 **Steps to reproduce**

-1. Go to STORE (demoblaze.com).
+1. Go to STORE (demoblaze.com)

-2. Access the mobile version.
+2. Access the mobile version

 **Expected result**